Jason Verrett: 2017

-On January 1, 2017, the San Diego Chargers fired head coach Mike McCoy after they finished the previous season with a 5–11 record.
-On April 24, 2017, the San Diego Chargers opted to exercise the fifth-year, $8.52 million option on Verrett's rookie contract.
+On January 1, 2017, the Chargers fired McCoy after they finished the previous season with a 5–11 record.
+On April 24, 2017, the Chargers opted to exercise the fifth-year, $8.52 million option on Verrett's rookie contract.
 Verrett entered training camp slated as a starting cornerback under new defensive coordinator Gus Bradley.
 Head coach Anthony Lynn named Verrett and Casey Hayward the starting cornerbacks to begin the regular season.
-He started in the San Diego Chargers’ season-opener at the Denver Broncos and made one solo tackle during their 24-21 loss.
+He started in the Chargers’ season-opener at the Broncos and made one solo tackle during their 24–21 loss.
 Following the game, Verrett began to develop knee soreness and was inactive for their Week 2 loss against the Miami Dolphins.
-On September 23, 2017, the San Diego Chargers placed Verrett on injured reserve after he injured his knee and elected to undergo knee surgery.
+On September 23, 2017, the Chargers placed Verrett on injured reserve after he injured his knee and elected to undergo knee surgery.
 He was limited to one tackle in one game and one start in 2017.